 Having recently witnessed a serious illness and subsequent death in my family, I now ask myself “What if this had occurred with one of my tour members out on the road traveling?
 Would I have known how to handle it?
 Would most tour leaders know what to do?”
 Particularly if we frequently handle seniors on our travel programs, it’s possible an incident could occur on any trip, even with the best of advance preparation.
-But, it’s also possible that your travelers, be they seniors, children or anywhere in between, might need medical attention en route.
+But it’s also possible that your travelers, be they seniors, children or anywhere in between, might need medical attention en route.
+Let’s discuss handling accidents and/or illness on tour.

 A good start is to be sure that prior to departure all tour members have filled out a personal information form for you, the tour leader, answering questions about their health.
 The form should also require that each tour member list contact numbers of family at home as well as the name and contact information of their personal doctor at home.
 These contacts can be of invaluable help to you, the en route leader, who may find it necessary to seek local medical help and often arrive at a quick decision as the trip moves along.
 Often, these decisions must be reached between you, an ill or injured tour member and local medical people whom you may have found necessary to bring into the picture.